uthcode/learntosolveit/source/javascript.rst

 * Undefined
 * Null

-New variables in JavaScript are declared using the var keyword.Variable names in JavaScript is case sensitive.
+New variables in JavaScript are declared using the var keyword.
+Variable names in JavaScript is case sensitive.
 And it's scope remains local to that block.
 If declared without var keyword, they are considered global.